BOOKING FORM AND HIRE RATES BELOW

 The tariff rates are described as below: -

-Standard Rate (Non-village - Commercial and occasional individual)
+Standard Rate (Non-village - Occasional individual, Commercial and Government funded.)

 Village Junior Regular User (Village – Volunteer run regular hirer for junior users without Govt. funding)

 ‘Village’ = New and Old Groombridge and outlying Hamlets;